particle-iot/docs/src/content/community/particle-101-workshop/a-lap-around-particle.md

 layout: commonTwo.hbs
 ---

-# Session 1 - A Lap Around Particle
+# Session 1 - A lap around Particle

 The slides below provide an overview of the Particle ecosystem, including hardware, firmware, and cloud services.